 - In a saucepan over medium heat, melt butter.
 Add apple mixture and cook until apples are tender (about 5 minutes).

-- While apples are cooking, remove the biscuits from the tube and cut them each into six pieces.
+- While apples are cooking, cut each biscuit into 6 equal pieces.

 - In a medium bowl, mix together cinnamon and sugar.

 - Roll each piece into a ball and roll it in the cinnamon-sugar mixture.
-Place the biscuits into a greased 12-inch skillet.
+Place the biscuits into the prepared oven-safe skillet.

 Did you make this recipe?